In this article

 So, if you have a drive that is to be used with Macs running on earlier versions of Mac OS than macOS High Sierra, then you should only format it using Mac OS Extended.
 Moreover, all mechanical drives should be formatted using Mac OS Extended too.

 3. ExFAT: Best for External Drives Shared with Windows Computers

 If you make use of both Windows PCs and Macs and have an external drive which is to be plugged to both, then you can neither use Mac OS Extended or APFS.
-In such circumstances, you need a cross platform solution which can be read and written to by both Windows and Mac OS.
+In such circumstances, you need a cross-platform solution that can be read and written to by both Windows and Mac OS.
 ExFAT is the best option available to you in this regard.
 This file system was developed by Microsoft in the year 2006.
-It allows you to format external drives which need to be used by both Macs and Windows PCs.
-This file system doesn’t have partition and file size limitations like FAT32, which is the older file system that offered cross platform compatibility.
+It allows you to format external drives that need to be used by both Macs and Windows PCs.
+This file system doesn’t have partition and file size limitations like FAT32, which is the older file system that offers cross-platform compatibility.

 File systems are important for making full use of a storage device and determine how data is to be retrieved and saved on them.
 When you are partitioning or formatting drives, you need to choose a file system of your choice.
-Usually there are three options available which include APFS, Mac OS Extended and ExFAT.
-Each of these file systems have their own strengths and weaknesses and are different from each other.
+Usually, there are three options available which include APFS, Mac OS Extended, and ExFAT.
+Each of these file systems has its own strengths and weaknesses and are different from each other.
 You need to decide which one is more suitable for your needs and then use it to format your drive.